vExcess/jig-lang/book/welcome.md

 Jig's core philosophy is to cater to multiple programming styles by offering the best of both worlds.
-It offers static typing and dynamic typing, simplicity and speed, garbage collection and no garbage collection, JIT compilation and AOT compilation, procedural programming and OOP, a class like prototype system, semicolons and no semicolons, and more.
+It offers static typing and dynamic typing, simplicity and speed, garbage collection and no garbage collection, JIT compilation and AOT compilation, procedural programming and OOP, semicolons and no semicolons, and more.

 ## Garbage Collection
 Jig is garbage collected by default, but when necessary the `nogc` keyword can be used to give the programmer manual control over memory using the `new` and `free` keywords for maximum performance.